HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ---
 # Title, summary, and page position.
-linktitle: How to Use ExamTools for In-Person Exams
+linktitle: In-Person Exams with ExamTools
 summary: Step-by-step instructions on how to use ExamTools for paper or computer based in-person exams.
 weight: 50
 featured: false